nocbot-project/.github/.github/ISSUE_TEMPLATE/PRIORITY_SUPPORT.md

 assignees: "tracphil"
 ---

-We offer paid support for all of our projects where you will work directly with our team of experts. via email, a private Slack channel or video conferencing.
+We offer paid support for all of our open source projects where you will work directly with our team of experts. via email, a private Slack channel or video conferencing.

 We deliver value at a fraction of the cost of a full time Engineer, Developer or Cloud Architect.